MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Homework/README.md

 How many mintues did you do on:

-Monday: 0
+Monday: 5
-Tuesday: 0
+Tuesday: 5
 Wednesday: 30
 Thursday: 15
-Friday: 0
+Friday: 5
 Saturday: 40
-Sunday: 200
+Sunday: 25

-You did a total of 285 minutes last week.
+You did a total of 125 minutes last week.

-You did a average of 41 minutes a day.
+You did an average of 18 minutes a day.

 ===================
 ```